Looking for the best insurance as a digital nomad in Iceland?

 For Iceland specifically, Genki's higher coverage limits provide confidence when accessing the country's excellent but expensive healthcare system, particularly for conditions requiring specialized treatment or potential evacuation from remote areas.
 The ambulance coverage proves especially valuable when exploring locations like the Highlands or Westfjords where emergency transport could be required.
 The physiotherapy benefits support Iceland's adventure culture, from glacier hiking injuries to Northern Lights photography mishaps in challenging conditions.

-SafetyWing costs $56.28 per 4 weeks (approximately $60 per month) for travelers aged 18-39, making it a more affordable option for nomads managing Iceland's extremely high living costs while maintaining essential insurance coverage.
-The essential plan includes a $250 deductible per claim, which becomes more significant given Iceland's expensive healthcare prices, but provides basic protection for budget-conscious travelers.
+SafetyWing costs from $62.72 per 4 weeks (pricing varies by age), making it a more affordable option for nomads managing Iceland's extremely high living costs while maintaining essential insurance coverage.
+The Essential plan applies no deductible, so smaller claims are not eaten by an excess.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Iceland as a unique Nordic base while maintaining connections back home or exploring other Scandinavian countries.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Iceland as a unique Nordic base while maintaining connections back home or exploring other Scandinavian countries.
 Electronics coverage is available as an add-on, potentially valuable given Iceland's harsh weather conditions and volcanic ash that can occasionally affect equipment.

 Comparison